EX0Sk1tz/GS23-Diagnoser/README.md

 - Must be run as **Administrator**

 ### How to Launch
-1. Download and extract the latest `.zip` release.
+1. Download and extract the latest `.exe` release.
 2. Run `GS23_Diagnoser.exe` as administrator (admin privileges are required for registry, driver, and system-level checks).

 ---